Data on Gilead drug raises hopes in pandemic fight, Fauci calls it 'highly significant'

 The company is also studying the drug in patients with less severe COVID-19, but those results are not expected until later next month.

-Reporting by Manas Mishra in Bengaluru; Additional reporting by Deena Beasley in Los Angeles; Editing by Bernadette Baum and Bill Berkrot
+Additional reporting by Timothy Ahmann and Steve Holland in Washington, D.C. and Carl O'Donnell in New York; Editing by Bernadette Baum and Bill Berkrot